mhbsiam/cafe/README.md

 1. Right-click the file and choose **Extract All** (or use a file extraction tool to unzip it).
 2. After extraction, navigate to the " ./CAFE " folder path where you will find the following files: cafe.py, pixi.toml, conda.yaml etc.
 3. Open terminal app, or Powershell(in windows).
-4. Then, install the tool using either Pixi or Conda.
+4. Then, run the tool using either Pixi or Conda.

 ##